Pay it online, report an issue or request a service, submit on it, or ask us.

-The construction of the new road link will start on 1 February 2018 and be finished towards the end of June 2018.
+The construction of the new road link will start on 1 February 2018 and be finished by mid-August 2018.

 A new water trunk main (underground pipe) will be installed in the roads along the northern edge of the Kaiapoi East Regeneration Area from Williams Street to Beach Road.
 This water main will replace abandoned mains and provide a more reliable and resilient water supply.
 It will also improve the fire-fighting capacity for the area.
 These works started in May 2017 and were finished in late 2017.